Both the CrossClimate 2 and AllSeasonContact are two all-season tyre models that are mainstays in their respective manufacturers' model line-up.

 The Continental AllSeasonContact has also had awards and recognitions that highlights the cutting-edge technology of the tyre model.

-In 2020, the AllSeasonContact was awarded the AutoBild top ‘exemplary rating’ due to the model’s all-rounded performance.
+In 2020, the AllSeasonContact was awarded the AutoBild top ‘exemplary rating’ due to the model’s all-round performance.

 Customer Reviews